-- unsteady gait
+- an unsteady gait

 - uncontrolled or repetitive eye movements

-- trouble eating and performing other fine-motor tasks
+- trouble eating and performing other fine motor tasks

 - slurred speech

 - vocal changes

 - behavioral or personality changes

-Your doctor might also look for damage in your brain using magnetic resonance imaging (MRI) or computerized tomography (CT).
-Other tests your doctor might perform include a urinalysis and an ultrasound.
+- Other tests your doctor might perform include a urinalysis and an ultrasound.